 - Best for: Boxers match up with sporty singles as well as active families.
 Although adult Boxers are usually tolerant and playful with children, pups may be too rambunctious around small children.

-Originally an attorney, Lynn Hayner writes about dogs and law, in no particular order.
+About the author: Originally an attorney, Lynn Hayner writes about dogs and law, in no particular order.
 Lynn lives in Waco, Texas, with her family, a rescued cat and her German Shepherd Dog, Anja.